NSK25/ReactNBA/README.md

 React-Application:

 Deployed on AWS S3 @ [NBA-APP](http://nba-app.s3-website-us-east-1.amazonaws.com/)   Live Demo.
 If data isn't loading please refresh the page.

+An application to display information about NBA teams, players info, stats etc.,.
+Developed using React v15.6 http://nba-app.s3-website-us-east-1.a…

 ## How to Run